Xbloro/xbloro.github.io/_posts/2020-12-26-criminal_forensics.md

 Ok time to play.

 First of all, let's strike a pose.
-Like a prisoner we take picture of the evidence :
+Like a prisoner we take pictures of the evidences :

 Front :